 3. Planting corn - Seeds of a glyphosate-resistant variety of corn are sown at the onset of the rainy season, ideally after a heavy downpour or, at least, moderate rainfall.
 This is to ensure that the soil has sufficient moisture which is needed in seed germination.
 Regular rainfall in the coming days also favors vigorous growth in sloping lands.
 Likewise, it is important in the timely application of fertilizers.

-Seeds are sown after slash-and-burn and herbicide spray.
+Seeds were sown after slash-and-burn and herbicide spray.
 This is the most preferred practice in planting corn.
 From long experience, the farmers know that thorough land preparation is important before sowing corn seeds to ensure maximum seedling emergence and vigor.
 Consequently in no-till farming, seed sowing is commonly done on land which is rendered weed-free or nearly weed-free by herbicide spraying.
 If the rainy season has commenced, this may occur a week or so after spraying.

 c.
 Advanced planting – Corn seeds are sown several days after burning when the weeds have started regrowing but before herbicide is sprayed.
 However, weed growth should not be as thick as to cover completely the ground so as to hinder planting.
 This applies in areas where it is obvious that weed growth before burning is minimal.